-Jeanne M. Hamburg, a Member of law firm Norris McLaughlin, P.A., and Chair of the firm’s Internet Law Group, and Stephanie S. Spangler, an Associate of the firm and co-chair of its Cannabis Law Group, have been included in the 2019 New York Metro Super Lawyers Women’s Edition.
+Jeanne M. Hamburg, a Member of law firm Norris McLaughlin, P.A., and Chair of the firm’s Internet Law Group, has been included in the 2019 New York Metro Super Lawyers Women’s Edition.
 Each year since 2009, Hamburg has been recognized for her work in Intellectual Property.
 Spangler was named for the first time as a Rising Star for Intellectual Property.
 Only five percent of New York lawyers are given the honor of being included.

 New York Metro Super Lawyers Women’s Edition is a listing of outstanding female lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The multi-phased selection process includes independent research, peer nominations, and peer evaluations.
 The edition, which features the list and profiles of selected attorneys, is published as a supplement in The New York Times.